sfermigier/awesome-foss-alternatives/README.md

-- [Awesome-Selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) ★133447 - A list of Free Software network services and web applications which can be hosted on your own servers (Makefile, Other)
+- [Awesome-Selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) ★133448 - A list of Free Software network services and web applications which can be hosted on your own servers.
+(Makefile, Other license).
 - [AFS ONE](https://www.afs.one/aa45803b67/#/?page=afs_directory&editable=true)

-- [Awesome Free Software](https://github.com/abilian/awesome-free-software) ★0 - Your "yellow pages" of Enterprise Free Software Publishers, their products and success cases  (None, Unknown license)
+- [Awesome Free Software](https://github.com/abilian/awesome-free-software) ★0 - Your "yellow pages" of Enterprise Free Software Publishers, their products and success cases.
+(None, Unknown license).
 - [Guide des solutions open source](https://guide-solutions-opensource.com/) (en French)